omri2003/namespace-factory-proj/README.md

 ## Charts
 ### project-template
 This template relates to our appProject and ensures that
-- we restrict our client by defining an empty clusterResourcesWhitelist thus restricting the team
+- we restrict our client by defining clusterResourcesWhitelist with only the Namespace in it thsu restricting the AppProject
 - we are defining a destination that only follows the "team-.\*-env" convention thus restricting the tenant to only those namespaces

 The only downside is sourceRepos which I have chosen to keep as a wildcard since those are configured based on the environment we are in and our regulations, which would be our organization's url.